progenetix/progenetix.github.io-legacy/pages/_doc/beaconplus.md

 <!--more-->

-As part of the project, the [Baudis group](http://info.baudisgroup.org) at the University of Zurich develops the
+As part of the project, since early 2016 the [Computational Cytogenetics and Oncogenomics Group](http://info.baudisgroup.org) at the University of Zurich develops the
 [Beacon<sup><span style="color: #d00;">+</span></sup> demonstrator](https://beacon.progenetix.org/ui/),
 to demonstrate current functionality and future Beacon protocol extensions.